Reviews

 Chronic Illnesses: Long COVID

-Symptoms Treated: Brain Fog - No change Exercise Intolerance - No change Ptsd - Better short time
+Symptoms Treated: Brain Fog - Moderate improvement Exercise Intolerance - Moderate improvement Ptsd - Better short time

 Was perhaps a mildly therapeutic experience but it did nothing substantial to help me.
 You also feel quite strange when you are on ketamine in a sterile medical setting with people walking in and out.